-The Trustee is at all times responsible for the Investment Funds' investments.

-To efficiently manage the Investment Fund's investments, the Trustee has formally delegated responsibility for certain ESG matters to the Chief Investment Officer (CIO), who has further delegated these responsibilities to senior members of the Investment team as appropriate.
+The Trustee is at all times responsible for the Fund's investments.
+To efficiently manage the Fund's investments, the Trustee has formally delegated responsibility for certain ESG matters to its Investment Committee (IC), and the IC has further delegated some of these responsibilities to the Fund's Chief Investment Officer (CIO).
+The CIO has in turn delegated these responsibilities to senior members of the Investment team as appropriate.